lukejcollins/ansible-playbook/README.md

    `git clone https://github.com/lukejcollins/ansible-playbook.git`

 2. **Navigate to the playbook directory**: Use the command below to navigate to the directory containing the playbook:
-   `cd my-ansible-playbook`
+   `cd ansible-playbook`

 3. **Review the playbook**: Before running the playbook, it is advisable to review the playbook and make any necessary adjustments to suit your environment.

-4. **Run the playbook**: Execute the playbook by running the following command:
+4. **Run the playbook**: Execute the playbook by running the following command (you only need to use the -K parameter for the first run):
-   `ansible-playbook playbook.yml`
+   `ansible-playbook playbook.yml -K`

 ## Important Files